 In every healthy relationship, there should be a strong, and solid foundation.
 This foundation should be built on pillars of strength.
-These foundation pillars include, love, open and great communication, honesty, trust, effort, and treating your partner as a priority.
+These foundation pillars include love, open and great communication, honesty, trust, effort, and treating your partner as a priority.
 When any of these foundation pillars are broken, your relationship is going to have issues.
 And unless those issues are resolved, you’re either going to be arguing and fighting nonstop, you’ll end up staying in an unhappy relationship, or your relationship will eventually come to an end.
 I wanted to elaborate a little bit about these foundation pillars and why they’re so important to have in relationships.

 Love is what everything should be based on.
 Without love, you have an empty relationship that means nothing.
 Literally, nothing.
-The seemingly obvious question as of whether to marry or be with someone for “love or money,” is not only so incredibly obvious, but the truth is, it’s a trick question, because there is no question.
+The seemingly obvious question as of whether to marry or be with someone for “love or money,” is not only so incredibly obvious, but the truth is, it’s a trick question because there is no question.
 You can only be with someone that you truly love if you actually want to feel happy in life.
 Money only provides temporary happiness and comfort.
 Some of the wealthiest people are the loneliest people in this world.

-Everything that’s based out of love becomes beautiful.
-This is why when you look into another person’s eyes as you’re falling in love with them, you can actually see their eyes glow when they look at you, because you see their love.
+Everything that’s based on love becomes beautiful.
+This is why when you look into another person’s eyes as you’re falling in love with them, you can actually see their eyes glow when they look at you because you see their love.
 When a love is true, it exudes from your soul into your eyes, and anyone can easily detect it.
 A relationship without love isn’t worth having.
 When you have this foundation pillar, and you know that you love each other, you have everything in the world to fight for in order to make things work.
 They don’t say that “love can conquer all” for no reason.
 They say it because love truly does make everything in life worth living.

 Everything that you do in your life and in your relationship should be out of a place of love.
 When you do things for your partner in life, but you do them with love, effort, and pure intentions, they will be done in the best possible manner.
-And even when you make love to your partner, it’s not about what you do or say in that moment or even to what extent how fun and exciting you might take things when intimate with your partner, as long as all of your actions and words are based out of love, it will be pure, and it will be heaven.
+And even when you make love to your partner, it’s not about what you do or say at that moment or even to what extent how fun and exciting you might take things when intimate with your partner, as long as all of your actions and words are based out of love, it will be pure, and it will be heaven.
 Love should be what every happy relationship is based on.

-2. Open and Great Communication:
+2. Open and Great Communication

 Having open and wonderful communication is everything in a relationship.
 But without it, not only won’t your relationship thrive or be happy, but you’ll never feel satisfied or heard.
 Without this foundation pillar, your relationship won’t grow, and you definitely won’t grow as individuals.
 Part of growing in life is learning how to be the best version of yourself, and that’s something that happens throughout your life until the day that you leave this world.

 You need to be willing to give a relationship you’re all, and to put it all out on the line.
-And part of that, is being able to communicate your feelings.
+And part of that is being able to communicate your feelings.
 Part of communication, but more than a part of it, a huge part of it, is that we need to learn how to be better listeners.
 But listening is only part of what great communication is all about.
 Another part of having great communication is being honest and an open book.
 You need to be able to share your thoughts and innermost feelings.
 And you should never feel that you have to hold back or hide things from your partner.

 Your conversations should flow for the most part, and you should feel comfortable when communicating things to your partner.
 Having great communication means that you don’t judge one another for your past or even for the things that you say.
 But that you try to listen to one another instead.
 You should be able to know that you’ll both only judge one another when it’s absolutely necessary, and when it’s in a way that the other person will learn and grow from.
 You should be able to communicate with your partner, call them out on their shit, and fully express yourselves when you have concerns, doubts, and whether you’re sharing good things or bad, you should be able to do so freely and openly without fear, caution, or as if you’re walking on eggshells.